Tourism in Tibet: Holiday celebrations

 Tourism festivals are organized across Tibet to draw visitors and promote the region's cultural heritage.
 Many of these festivals carry significant religious undertones.
 Festival tourism has become a significant driver of tourism development in Tibet.
 Among these, Tibetan New Year stands as the most important festival in the region.

 The Lhasa Snowdon Festival is held annually from June 15th to July 30th according to the Tibetan calendar.
 During this time, the festival features a grand Sunbathing Buddha ceremony and vibrant performances of Tibetan opera.

 Additionally, Tibet hosts a variety of other festivals and events, including the Monlam Prayer Festival, the Merangi Small Puja, the Ongkor Festival, the Arrow Plugging Festival, the Snana Yatra, the Lunar New Year Bratva Jumping Assembly.
 Other festivals include the Peach Blossom Festival in Linzhi in spring, the Yalong Cultural Festival in Shannan, the Everest Cultural Festival in Shigatse, and the Tibet Tourism and Cultural Expo.

 Travel procedures

-Residents of mainland China can enter Tibet using their Chinese Resident Identity Card.
-However, individuals aged 16 or older who wish to visit border regions, including Mount Everest, are required to obtain a valid border permit.